 What Christmas Really Means in its Heart

 How many of the gifts that you received as a child do you remember?
 How many of them do you still use today?
-If receiving gifts was what made Christmas so important, than the gifts themselves would still play a prominent role in your life.
-Now most of those gifts are gone – either in a closet or sold at a garage sale.
+If receiving gifts was what made Christmas so important, then the gifts themselves would still play a prominent role in your life.
+Now, most of those gifts are gone – either in a closet or sold at a garage sale.
 And yet, despite the loss of presents, Christmas still feels so important.
 So magical.
 Something about Christmas makes it one of the happiest times of the year, even though the gifts we receive end up being lost or forgotten soon after.

 Family – The True Christmas Gift of the Holidays